TracyYXChen/TracyYXChen.github.io/_pages/misc.md

 #### Biography
 - Steve Jobs by Walter Isaacson
 - Idea Man by Paul Allen
-- Why Fish Don't Exist: A Story of Loss, Love, and the Hidden Order of Life by Lulu Miller

 #### Culture
 - Thinking, Fast and Slow by Daniel Kahneman